Azure/kubeflow-aks/Deploy-with-tls.md

     cd ..
     sed -i  "s/192.168.0.5/$IP/" tls-manifest/certificate.yaml
     ```
 1. Please note that instead of providing the IP address like we did above, you could give the LB an Azure sub-domain and use that too.
 Deploy the certificate manifest file.
+    ```bash
     cd ..
     kubectl apply -f  tls-manifest/certificate.yaml
     ```
 1. You have completed the deployment.
 Access the dashboard by entering the IP address in a browser.
 You might get a warning saying the connection is unsafe.
 This is expected since you are using a self signed certificate.
-Click on advanced and proceed to the URL to test view your dashboard.
+Click on advanced and proceed to the URL to view your dashboard.
 Log in using the email address and password in the auth.md file (assuming you updated it with your email address and password in the previous step)
     ![Generate password](./media/logged-in-with-tls.png)

 ## Testing the deployment with a Notebook server